 Smart people learn from their mistakes.
 Geniuses learn from others.

-Follow the route.
-Elfin lakes is one of very few hikes in the Garibaldi Provincial Park that's walkable in the Winter and Spring.
+The hike to Elfin Lakes is one of the very few hikes in the Garibaldi Provincial Park that’s walkable in the winter and spring.
 The route is clearly marked with orange poles and very easy to follow.
-It's slightly different to the summer route, so don't rely on online trail descriptions.
-Just follow the poles!
+It’s worth noting that the winter trail differs slightly from the summer route.

-Rent Snowshoes!
-It may cost you more, but you are going to enjoy it a lot more and won't have to rush out on the last day as we had to.
-There are few rental places in Squamish.
+It may cost you more, but you are going to enjoy it a lot more and won’t have to rush out on the last day as we had to.
+There are a few rental places in Squamish.